sahahn/BPt/docs/options.rst

 Transformers
 ************

-Different availible choices for the `transformer` parameter are shown below. transformer is accepted by :func:`Evaluate <ABCD_ML.ABCD_ML.ABCD_ML.Evaluate>` and :func:`Test <ABCD_ML.ABCD_ML.ABCD_ML.Test>`.
-The exact str indicator for each `transformer` is represented by the sub-heading (within "") Additionally, a link to the original transformers documentation as well as the implemented parameter distributions are shown.
+Different base obj choices for the :class:`Transformer<ABCD_ML.Transformer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.

 All Problem Types
 =================